-Eilat, and related parties, have on a number of occasions asserted certain claims against the Company pertaining to an asset purchase agreement ("APA") dated April 14, 2014 and April 27, 2015 governing Skeena's acquisition of the Spectrum property.
+Eilat Exploration Ltd., and related parties, (together, the "Litigant") have on a number of occasions asserted certain claims against the Company pertaining to an asset purchase agreement ("APA") dated April 14, 2014 and April 27, 2015 governing Skeena's acquisition of the Spectrum property.
 The Company received formal notices of civil claims in relation to the APA, in April of 2016.
-Notably, no further steps have been taken by the litigant since bringing the claims.
+Notably, no further steps have been taken by the Litigant since bringing the claims.
 In the opinion of management, the outcome of these events is not determinable at this time, and these matters are not expected to have a material effect on the consolidated financial statements of the Company.